OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

       :::hint
       **Common issues:**
-      If using the AWS account type, the Octopus Server or worker will need to have the `aws-iam-authenticator` executable available on the path.
+      If using the AWS account type, the Octopus Server or worker must have either the `aws cli` (1.16.156 or later) or `aws-iam-authenticator` executable on the path.
+If both are present the `aws cli` will be used.
 See the [AWS documentation](https://oc.to/AWSEKSKubectl) for download links.

       The error `You must be logged into the server (the server has asked for the client to provide credentials)` generally indicates the AWS account does not have permissions in the Kubernetes cluster.